James L. Morrison

 James L. D. Morrison was an American football player and coach.

-He served as the first part-time head coach at the University of Notre Dame and Hillsdale College in 1894.
+He officially holds the title of Notre Dame's first football coach thanks to a two-week contract he served as head coach in 1894.

+Notre Dame hired Morrison, a recent veteran of the University of Michigan's squad, in October 1894, with a contract to coach for two weeks for the salary of $40 plus expenses.

-Notre Dame took a significant step toward respectability, prominence, and stability when they hired a part-time coach, bearded James L. Morrison.
-He wrote an acquaintance after his first day on the job: "I arrived here [Notre Dame] this morning and found about as green a set of football players that ever donned a uniform…They want to smoke, and when I told them that they would have to run and get up some wind, they thought I was rubbing it in on them.
+Morrison had been recommended for the job by the Michigan football trainer, Charlie Baird.
+Morrison wrote to Baird after his first day on the job: "I arrived here [Notre Dame] this morning and found about as green a set of football players that ever donned a uniform…They want to smoke, and when I told them that they would have to run and get up some wind, they thought I was rubbing it in on them.
 "One big, strong cuss remarked that it was too much like work.
 Well, maybe you think I didn't give him hell!
-I bet you a hundred no one ever makes a remark like that again." ...
-Morrison had been hired for $40 plus expenses for two weeks.
+I bet you a hundred no one ever makes a remark like that again."

-Morrison had played tackle at the University of Michigan.
-He stressed conditioning, speed, and an abundance of end runs and convinced his players that conditioning and speed would lead them to victory.
+Morrison stressed conditioning, speed, and an abundance of end runs and convinced his players that conditioning and speed would lead them to victory.
 Such tactics led to an opening 14–0 win over Hillsdale.
 Next came Albion, fresh from a 26–12 loss to Michigan, who proved to be tough.
 The game ended in a 6–6 tie when substitute fullback John Studebaker fell on a fumble for the only Fighting Irish touchdown.

-At the conclusion of the two-week contract Morrison left campus to take the head coaching job at Hillsdale College.
-His Irish charges finished the year 3–1–1, losing only to Albion in the season finale.
+At the conclusion of the two-week contract Morrison left to take the head coaching job at Hillsdale College.
+His Irish charges finished the year 3–1–1, losing only to Albion in the season finale (this meant the Irish had a record of 2-0-1 without Morrison).
 At Hillsdale, Morrison spent just one week.
 His Hillsdale team was shut out 12–0 on the road at Albion.

+In 1896 Notre Dame hired its first full-time coach, 22-year-old Frank E. Hering, who coached the team for three years while also playing quarterback and serving part of that time as director of athletics.

 In the spring of 1895, Morrison received his law degree from the University of Michigan.
 In 1896 he was the head football coach at Illinois College in Jacksonville, Illinois.